egateri/AkanNameGenerator/README.md

       `mkdir your_project_folder`
     - Navigate to your project folder
        `cd your_project_folder`
-    - Clone the akan name source code into your project folder
+    - Clone the Akan Name Generator source code into your project folder
        `git clone https://github.com/egateri/AkanNameGenerator.git`
-    - Use the Visual studio to open ,review, update and locally test the web application
+    - Use the Visual Studio code editor to open, review, update and locally test the web application
        `code .`
     - Use the Chrome to test new javascript functions.
-    - Use [Bootstrap](https://getbootstrap.com/) tool to help improve the look and feel of the web application
+    - Use [Bootstrap](https://getbootstrap.com/) tool to help improve on the look and feel of the web application
     - Request to merge new improvements into the master branch
     - Push update to the main branch using git once the merge requests are approved.